AntoineMoineaux/mobility-operations-performance/README.md

 ## ❓ Key Business Questions
 - Which cities drive the majority of revenue and trip volume?
 - Where is cancellation risk increasing?
-- What are the main causes of cancellations?
 - Which cities require immediate action versus monitoring?

 ---